2025 Administration Transition Information & Resources

 As of now, the vast majority of research should continue as planned.

-- Early Grant Termination Guidelines (Updated 3.27.25; Kerberos log-in required)
+Early Grant Termination Guidelines

-Changes to F&A Rates
+Status of F&A Rates

-On May 5, the American Association of Universities (AAU), along with the Association of Public and Land Grant Universities (APLU), the American Council on Education (ACE), and 13 AAU members filed suit in the U.S. District Court for the District of Massachusetts to challenge the NSF’s new 15% F&A policy.
-The University has submitted a legal declaration in support of the lawsuit.
-NSF has entered into a consent agreement with the court to pause the implementation of the 15% F&A policy pending resolution after a June 13 hearing.
-Effective May 19, NSF will revert to issuing awards according to the institution’s negotiated rates while implementation is on hold.
-More details on this policy change and guidance from Sponsored Programs can be found here.
+On June 12, the DOD issued a new 15% F&A cap for institutions of higher education.
+The American Association of Universities (AAU), along with the Association of Public and Land Grant Universities (APLU), the American Council on Education (ACE), and 11 AAU members have filed suit in the U.S. District Court for the District of Massachusetts to stop the policy.
+The University has submitted a

 Department of Energy (DOE)